Midwife in the Tire Swing

 “Good food.
 It is important to have good food.
 I keep my pantry stocked against the unforeseen,” Francyann said.
-She spoke not to a visitor, not to young Tony, but the cat, for there were no visitors, only snippy Lucy and that handyman of his come to pry and spy.
+She spoke not to a visitor, but the cat, for there were few visitors, only snippy Lucy and that handyman of his come to pry and spy.
 Well, in all fairness she had called them.
 But she knew there would be talk.
 And the talk would circulate, becoming larger and more complex by repetition: “Small lives, small lies,” her mother always said.
 Small lies became bigger lies.
-Then there would be embarrassment.
-Not embarrassment at anything she might be doing.
+Then there would be embarrassment, embarrassment at anything she might be doing.
 No scandals, a corollary tenet of her mother’s: If one must do something nasty one should perform said act away from curious eyes.

 He produced a squeeze bottle of yellow carpenter’s glue and removed a pair of braces diagonally across from one another.
 The shelves squeezed together like a concertina.
 Donnie sidestepped the object into the former hallway, applied beads of glue to no apparent purpose, and then with a rubber headed mallet gave the whole thing a series of whacks and it popped into place, square and true.
 He went back to his truck for an electric screw gun to fix it against the wall.
 “Perfect.
 Wha’d I tell you?”